 The role of EURORDIS and the Council of National Alliances is to provide a framework for the Rare Disease Day campaign, offering guidance, advice and core materials.
-You are encouraged to use the theme that has been chosen for this year "Solidarity" and to adapt the slogan "Rare but Strong Together" to your language and culture.
+You are encouraged to use the theme that has been chosen for this year and to adapt the slogan "Rare Disorders without Borders" to your language and culture.
 However you are encouraged to develop messaging and activities that work in your country/region.